Self-gravitating splitting thin shells: Stability of a two-component hypersurface against separation of the constituents

 Looking at (\ref{Israelndima}), it can be seen that positivity of $\rho_1$ and $\rho_2$ implies that $M_{int}$ should be greater than at least one of the given mass parameters.
 In particular, it implies that if region $II$ is {\it exterior}, then $M_{I}<M_{int}<M_{II}$, and $\nabla_a r$ in the intermediate region should point to region $II$ (we label this possibility for the orientations with the $A$ letter).
 In the same way, if region $II$ is {\it interior}, then $M_{int}>M_{II}>M_I$, and both orientations for $\nabla_a r$ in the intermediate region are possible (we call $B$ the case where $\nabla_a r$ points to $II$, and $C$ the case where it points to $I$).
-In the latter case, in order to characterize the intermediate spacetime, we must resort to the consistency condition (\ref{espureo}) applied to one of the resulting shells.
-It can be shown that in any case the consistency conditions (\ref{espureo}) applied for each splitting shell are indeed consistent with each other (in a given splitting scenario, $M_{int}$ and $\nabla_a r$ in the intermediate region are always well-defined).

 As we said, we can distinguish three possible splitting scenarios, depending on the character of region $II$ and the region that would form between the separating components, as illustrated in Fig.1.
 We want to compute for each situation the relative acceleration of the shells, and to achieve this we propose using (\ref{accel1}) adapted to each shell as follows,